Pooja-dotco/Coursera_Capstone/README.md

 # Coursera_Capstone
-this repository is created for data science capstone projects
+this repository is created for data science capstone project